TerraVia: TerraVia

+Bankruptcy filing and sale

+On 2 August 2017, TerraVia filed for bankruptcy protection under Chapter 11.
+The company announced a "stalking horse" offer from Corbion, N.V., a Netherlands food and biochemical company.
+The offer valued TerraVia's assets at $20 million plus the assumption of debt associated with the Brazilian manufacturing facility.
+By comparison, Solazyme's IPO raised over $197 million.
+The sale closed in September of 2017 and by 2023 the legacy Solazyme technology and products were the fastest growing part of Corbion’s portfolio, growing at over 40% yoy with over €110M in sales.

 Sustainability principles and commitments

 Principles and sustainability

 TerraVia sets a goal of providing replacements for unsustainable products like palm and soybean oil.
 The brand's food ingredients seek to provide a healthy alternative to animal-based lipids and proteins.

 According to its sustainability report, TerraVia states that "transparency is central to all of our sustainability principles."
 TerraVia supports this goal with a number of commitments, which include engaging with and asking for stakeholders' inputs, publishing product data in peer-reviewed journals, and openly communicating about the production of its products.

 As part of this transparency, TerraVia has made information regarding the environmental impacts of its products publicly available.

 Life cycle analysis

 TerraVia had the third party organization Thinkstep conduct life cycle analysis on its products in order to assess their environmental impacts in comparison to other oils.
 The results show that algae oil production often has significantly lower environmental impacts in comparison to traditional oil sources.

 A life cycle analysis conducted in 2016 compared the sugarcane-fed algae oil produced at the Solazyme Bunge joint venture facility in Brazil against soybean, tallow, palm kernel, olive, palm, canola, and sunflower oil in terms of its carbon emissions and water consumption.
 Thinkstep found that the algae oil was on par with sunflower oil in terms of global warming potential per kilogram of oil produced.
 All other oils compared had higher carbon emissions.
 Algae oil also had the second lowest impact in water consumption, second to canola oil.

 The company also analyzed the land impact of its algae oil compared to traditional oils.
 It found that the algae oil is comparable to palm oil in land use efficiency, with both algae and palm yielding more than six times the amount of oil per hectare than any other oil producing crop.

 The Thinkstep life cycle analysis highlights the advantages of producing algae oil over traditional oil sources in regard to the environmental impacts of oil production.